 Just like in Step 1, we’ll start the training session with some playtime inside the containment area in the ‘safe-zone’.
 We’ll do this at the beginning and end of each training session to keep the training positive and keep the dog eager to participate.
 Remember to use high protein treats as suggested in step one.

-If your pet does not cross the boundary, give plenty of praise and reward.
+If your pet does not cross the boundary, give plenty of positive reinforcement and a reward.
 Watch your pet for signs that he is beginning to understand the new rules.
 You may see your dog walk toward the boundary but stop or veer off when he catches sight of the flags.
-This is exactly the type of behavior you want to reward with treats and lots of praise.
+This is exactly the type of behavior you want to reward.

 It’s important to remain in a leadership role throughout the training process.
 If your dog receives a correction, simply ignore it and continue on with the training.
 The static shock your dog will feel (when the correction level setting is correct) is akin to the shock you’ve received when climbing out of a car, or running your feet along a carpet and then touching a doorknob.
 It’s nothing to dwell on and comforting or babying your dog after a correction can compromise the training process.